mtsmn/IoT/getting_started/getting-started-iot-conveyor.md

  - device id =  Device ID
  - device token =  Authentication Token
 5. Run the deviceClient program.
-When you run the program, your Raspberry Pi starts the motor.
-To stop the motor, kill the deviceClient Python process using Ctrl-C.
+When you run the program, your Raspberry Pi starts the motor for up to 5 minutes.
+**Tip:** To stop the motor before the scheduled stop time, kill the deviceClient Python process using Ctrl-C.
 ```bash
 python deviceClient.py
 ```